 Understanding the Game of Blackjack

-The Ace has a higher mathematical equivalent of 11, however, sometimes, the Ace can be valued at 1 and here the player can decide which value it will represent based on the other cards dealt in their hand.
-All other cards are valued at their face value – for example, the value of a 6 is 6 whereas the value of a 3 is 3 and so on.
+The Ace has a higher mathematical equivalent of 11; however, sometimes, the Ace can be valued at 1 and the player can decide which value it will represent based on the other cards dealt in their hand.
+All other cards are valued at their face value – for example, the value of a 6 is 6 whether the value of a 3 is 3 and so on.

 To get a basic understanding of blackjack, let us look at a simple example.
-When playing the game of blackjack, once you have placed your bet, the dealer will deal you two cards while the dealer also receives two cards of which only one is turned up.
+When playing the game of blackjack, once you have placed your bet the dealer will deal you two cards plus two cards for himself, of which only one is turned up.

-Blackjack is an exciting game available at most online casinos and with the wide choice of blackjack variations, there is something to suit the styles and preferences of gamblers worldwide.
+Blackjack is an exciting game available at most online casinos.
+With the wide choice of blackjack variations available, there is something to suit the styles and preferences of gamblers worldwide.

 Take the time to familiarize yourself with the rules of blackjack before you race to 21!